The history of the ITIA: From 1986 to today

 Irish Translators’ Association founded

-The Irish Translator’s Association (ITA) is founded by Ann Bernard, Cormac Ó Cuilleanáin and John F. Deane.
+The Irish Translator’s Association (ITA) is founded by Anne Bernard, Cormac Ó Cuilleanáin and John F. Deane.

 The first issue of the ITA Newsletter is published.